 Things to consider prior to taking a leave or withdrawing from the college:

 We care about you and your success!
-Any student who is considering or planning a leave or withdrawal may want to consider seeking advice from the Dean of Academic Planning & Advising, Dean of Students, Enrollment Management Office, an advisor, or other college employee before applying for the leave or withdrawal.
+Any student who is considering or planning a leave or withdrawal may want to consider seeking advice from the Dean of Academic Planning & Advising, Dean of Students, the Admissions Office, an advisor, or other college employee before applying for the leave or withdrawal.

 Leave of Absence

 Occasionally, students may need to take off a semester or two because of personal circumstances, such as medical issues, financial issues, family issues, employment opportunities, travel, or simply to take a break from their academic plans.
 An approved leave of absence maintains a student’s matriculated status during the leave period.
 Students who have been granted a leave are not required to apply for readmission to register for their return semester.
 Leaves are granted for up to two semesters.
 To request a leave of absence, complete the Leave of Absence form.
+To request a medical leave of absence, please follow the checklist here.
 Academic dismissal or disciplinary suspension will supersede any withdrawal.

-The leave is effective the date the completed, signed form is received at the Enrollment Management Office.
+The leave is effective the date the completed, signed form is received at the Admissions Office.
 This effective date is used for calculating billing and refunds, and for assessing financial liability.